Fave (singer): Background and career

 As a middle child and only daughter of the Chidozie family, a household of 5 who resided in eastern and southwestern Nigeria over the last two decades, Fave began her musical journey in church at the age of six.
 Just before she rose to stardom in 2020, Fave (coined from Favour) was just a 19-year-old singer-songwriter pursuing a law degree belted with only one single M.O.M.M.S which stands for Me or Mask My Sins.
-She is currently studying law and is in her final year at Obafemi Awolowo university in Ile-Ife, Osun State, Nigeria.
+She is a graduate of law from Obafemi Awolowo university in Ile-Ife, Osun State, Nigeria.

 Although her career has seen her dabble around genres including dancehall, Afro pop, Afro beats, Dane, R & B, Fave largely considers herself a "pop" girl.
 Her poetic approach to writing prioritizes vulnerability accompanied by vivid plots conveying a wide range of emotions often layered on groovy beat-drops or high-tempo drum progressions.